solo-io/workshops/gloo-mesh/README.md

 done
 -->

 Notice the `autoRestartPods: true` in the `mtlsConfig`.
-This instructs Service Mesh Hub to restart the Istio pods in the relevant clusters.
+This instructs Gloo Mesh to restart the Istio pods in the relevant clusters.

 This is due to a limitation of Istio.
 The Istio control plane picks up the CA for Citadel and does not rotate it often enough.